Jerome L. Greene Foundation Inc.

 The Jerome L. Greene Foundation does not have a public application process.
 The foundation is a private family foundation that does not accept unsolicited proposals or donations.
 According to their official website: "We are a private family foundation and do not accept any donations or unsolicited proposals."

-The foundation operates on an invitation-only basis, actively soliciting applications from pre-selected organizations rather than responding to external requests.
-They work directly with organizations that have been identified by the foundation's leadership and board as aligned with their mission and priorities.
+The foundation operates on an invitation-only basis, actively soliciting applications from pre-selected organisations rather than responding to external requests.
+They work directly with organisations that have been identified by the foundation's leadership and board as aligned with their mission and priorities.

 Getting on Their Radar

 The foundation maintains long-term relationships with established institutions.
-Analysis of their grantmaking patterns reveals they "stick to pretty well-established organizations and continues to support them throughout the years."
-Many grants go to organizations that the late Jerry Greene was affiliated with during his life.
+Analysis of their grantmaking patterns reveals they "stick to pretty well-established organisations and continues to support them throughout the years."
+Many grants go to organisations that the late Jerry Greene was affiliated with during his life.

 Potential pathways include:

-- Sector leadership: The foundation supports well-established New York City organizations with proven track records in their four focus areas
+• Sector leadership: The foundation supports well-established New York City organisations with proven track records in their four focus areas

 Application Success Factors